Close Icon

 What should I do if I discover damp or mould?

-It’s really important that you let us know so we can work with you to resolve the problem.
+If you discover damp or mould it’s really important that you let us know so we can work with you to resolve the problem.
 Give us a call on 0300 555 666 or report it online.

 Open/Close Icon